-What do these spiky critters eat?
+What do these Spiky critters eat?

-Whilst, like most wildlife, they have a sweet tooth the lack of dentists in the wild mean that these should be avoided.
-Hedgehogs are already challenged with their higgledy piggledy teeth so an assault of sugar giving even poorer gnashers will prevent them for feeding and could signal an early death.
+Whilst, like most wildlife, they have a sweet tooth the lack of dentists in the wild mean that sugary items should be avoided even though they may like them.
+Grace is already challenged with her usual higgledy piggledy teeth so an assault of sugar giving even poorer gnashers will prevent her from feeding and could signal an early death.
 Just like humans health is paramount.